ravens-engine/core/docs/tutorial/tutorial.md

 # In a terminal
 node ./src/server.js
 # In an other terminal
-parcel index.html
+npx parcel index.html
 ```

-You can access the game by opening `http://localhost:8080`.
+You can access the game by opening `http://localhost:1234`.

-To simulate a second player joining the game, access `http://localhost:8080#2`.
+To simulate a second player joining the game, access `http://localhost:1234#2`.
 You can simulate more players by increasing the number after the `#`.